Abersychan: Pentwyn

 Pentwyn, Torfaen is a small village located in the district of Abersychan.
 It contains a post office, several houses and a small play park.
 The village has a cricket team (Pontnewynydd CC) and is located right next to the old railway line.
 The cricket club celebrated its 100-year anniversary in 2006 with a successful tour to Cork, Ireland.
-The village has superb views over the River Severn and Newport to the south.

 Victoria Village

 Victoria Village is a small hamlet located in the district of Abersychan.
 It comprises a small village school and a number of houses.
 A small group of houses on Incline Road mark the beginning of the village and the village boundary is near Cwmavon.
 Victoria Primary School is also in this area, housed in large grounds.
 Many homes are built around the school's boundaries.

 Victoria Village primary school was opened in 1903 and closed by the council in 2018.
 The last head of the school was Miss Joy Dando.
-And caretaker Miss Debbie Williams.